 HPXS 308.
 Measurement and Evaluation - A focus on the development of the knowledge, skills, and procedures necessary for testing and evaluating different populations in school, laboratory, or field settings.
 It is recommended that a student complete Mathematics 213 prior to enrollment in this course.
-Offered fall term each year.
+Offered every term.
 Three semester hours.